How to Add Contact Form 7 in Elementor

 Why Use Contact Form 7?

-Contact Form 7 has been the go-to free contact form plugin for WordPress for many years, and for good reason.
+Contact Form 7 has been the go-to free contact form plugin for WordPress for many years.
 It is free, lightweight, and actively maintained with regular security updates.
-It integrates with services like Mailchimp, HubSpot, and the free Flamingo plugin for managing form submissions, and it lets you create forms with multiple field types, file uploads, and custom validation messages.
+It integrates with services like Mailchimp, HubSpot, and the free Flamingo plugin for storing form submissions locally.
+It supports multiple field types, file uploads, and custom validation messages.

 The plugin generates a shortcode for each form you create.
-With Elementor, you don’t need to paste that shortcode manually — you just drop in the CF7 widget, select your form from a dropdown, and it appears instantly.
-For sites that don’t have Elementor Pro’s built-in form widget, Contact Form 7 is one of the best free alternatives.
+With Elementor, you do not need to paste that shortcode manually.
+You drop in the CF7 widget, select your form from a dropdown, and it renders on the canvas immediately.

 What You Need Before You Start